 Bottom line

-What distinguishes a smart regression testing strategy from an outdated one?
+What distinguishes AI and regression testing strategies from outdated manual approaches?
 Not AI, really.
 Not even the speed of the cycle.

 Rather, the number of bugs in production and the number of your team members taking PTO after every release due to burnout.